Azure/typespec-azure/packages/typespec-client-generator-core/README.md

 Expand usage for models/enums.
 A model/enum's default usage info is always calculated by the operations that use it.
 You could use this decorator to expand the default usage info.
+When setting usage for namespaces, the usage info will be propagated to the models defined in the namespace.
+If the model has an usage override, the model override takes precedence.
 For example, with operation definition `op test(): OutputModel`, the model `OutputModel` has default usage `Usage.output`.
 After adding decorator `@@usage(OutputModel, Usage.input)`,